Egg and caviar go together. At world-famous Akelarre

 Spain is therefore one of the five countries with the mostest 3-Michelins, next only to Japan (34 restaurants); France, who started the Michelin restaurant ratings (26); USA (13).
 Spain ties with Germany (11 restaurants).

 Wines & tapas

 It isn’t just in restaurants that you can enjoy good Spanish wine.
 Spanish wine, as a unique experience, can also be savored in bars which is awesome when you think about it: Spain is the second country in the world with the biggest number of bars per inhabitant.

 Spain has more than one million vineyards, making it the country with the largest area of vineyards in global terms.
 The most internationally recognized wine regions, producing prize-winning wines, are La Rioja and Ribera del Duero.

-The Spaniardd likes to pair off a good meal with a fine wine.
+The Spaniard likes to pair off a good meal with fine wine.

 To savor Spain’s elaborate cuisine in miniature, choose a tapa.

 Olive oil is the basis of Spanish diet for which there are 28 Designations of Origin.
 Spain is the top olive oil producer worldwide.
 It is used to cook the finest ingredients, such as the fish from the teeming Spanish coasts and Spain’s exquisite meats.